RandomFrenchAdmin/glpi2mdt/README.md

 * MDT must be installed in a MS-SQL database accessible from the GLPI server
 * MDT must be fully operational by itself.
 The plugin will not fix a faulty MDT installation, it is only remote-controlling it.
 * SQLSRV and SimpleXML PHP modules must be installed
 * The "Control" directory in your MDT deployment share contains part of the MDT configuration (the other part is in the MS-SQL database).
 It needs to be mounted (read-only is OK) somewhere on your GLPI server and accessible to PHP scripts.
 Pay specific attention to files ownership and SELinux settings which can prevent proper functioning.
-* FusionInventory, though not mandatory is really very very nice to have.
+* Many modifications are needed to make the operating system choice possible.

 Starting with version 0.1.0 this plugin is now fully functional and in use at our premises.
 I hope to improve it with time but some feedback on this version is welcome in order to direct my efforts in the right direction.